Pulse nightclub trial for Noor Salman: What to know about the Orlando shooter's widow

 A law enforcement source also told Fox she had driven her husband to Pulse nightclub at least once before the deadly shooting.

-The family and Salman’s lawyers deny she had anything to do with Mateen’s plot.
+The family and Salman’s lawyers denied she had anything to do with Mateen’s plot.

 In a November 2016 interview with The New York Times, Salman apologized for her husband's act and claimed she was unaware of his plan.